cansik/pointcloud-processing/README.md

 2. The library is far away from being finished.
 This is a work in progress thing and I am happy if you contribute your findings back to me.

 #### Basic Cloud Example
+This example just loads random coordinates into a vertex buffer and displays them.
+At the moment this crashes on a Windows with 1080ti, but runs smoothly on a MacBook Pro with a Radeon.

 [examples/BasicPointCloud](examples/BasicPointCloud)

 #### Simple Load Example

+Loads a PLY file and displays it.
+This examples runs on Mac and Windows.

 [examples/BasicPointCloud](examples/BasicPointCloud)